Score (television): Programming

 Score had several shows that were televised versions of what sports talk radio is today.
 Score featured some professional sporting events, live call-in shows, and sports news shows.
 Live sporting events included professional wrestling, MISL soccer, college basketball, the CFL and boxing.
-It also broadcast a couple NASCAR races in 1988 that were originally slated for SETN before it folded.
+It also broadcast a couple NASCAR races in 1988 that were originally slated for Special Events Television Network before it folded.

 It also showed at least two games of the 1986 National Invitation Tournament.